Local Beard Honest Review: My Chattanooga Barber’s Lineup

 I’m not your barber.
 But mine just started another beard company, and I think you should know about it.

-Have you found a barber who actually understands your face shape, or are you still cycling through whoever’s available at the chain place?
+Have you found a barber who actually understands your face shape, or are you still cycling through whoever’s open at the chain place?
 Drop your story in the comments.
 If you’ve already tried Local Beard, tell me your scent.

 Sources